Victor Robles Player Props: Nationals vs. Mets

 Victor Robles At The Plate

-- Robles leads Washington with an OBP of .371 this season while batting .290 with six walks and eight runs scored.
+- Robles leads Washington with an OBP of .373 this season while batting .288 with six walks and nine runs scored.

-- Among the qualifying hitters in MLB action, he ranks 48th in batting average, 54th in on-base percentage, and 123rd in slugging.
+- Among qualified batters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 45th, and he is 127th in the league in slugging.

 - Robles has had an RBI in five games this year.